 - ongoing (at least biweekly) meetings with the supervisor to discuss progress;

-- and assignment to a mentor who is committed to and engaged in the process.
+- mentor who is committed to and engaged in the process.

 - Treat students like employees not temporary help.
 It is important for the students to feel as though they have added value to the organization in a meaningful way.

 - If applicable, complete the student evaluation form in a timely manner.
 If a student is taking an internship for credit, a grade will be assigned and submitted to the Assistant Internship Manage to be recorded on the student’s transcript based on this evaluation.